LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/loops.rst

    }

 This code would work well for this situation.
-However, the more strings we want to add to ``finalSentence`` or if we do not even know how many strings we want to add to ``finalSentence``, we can use the ``StringBuilder`` class.
-The longer ``listOfWords`` is, the slower our program will get.
-While at this level, we may not be too concerned with a program's performance, in enterprise applications, performance can be everything.
+However, we can accomplish the same thing with the ``StringBuilder`` class.
 ``StringBuilder`` objects are *mutable* strings of characters and the `documentation <https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder?view=netframework-4.8>`_ contains a full list of important properties and methods.

 If we wanted to use a ``StringBuilder`` object instead of a simple string in the above code, we would modify it like so: